ankane/mitie-php/README.md

 # MITIE PHP

-[MITIE](https://github.com/mit-nlp/MITIE) - named-entity recognition and binary relation detection - for PHP
+[MITIE](https://github.com/mit-nlp/MITIE) - named-entity recognition, binary relation detection, and text categorization - for PHP

 - Finds people, organizations, and locations in text
 - Detects relationships between entities, like `PERSON` was born in `LOCATION`